wp-plugins/my-custom-css/readme.txt

 == Upgrade Notice ==

-= 0.7 =
+= 0.8 =

-* Changed plugin URI, CSS fix if no JS enablad, updated CodeMirror, some fix/translation and new link in plugins page!
+* Updated codemirror to release 3.02 and little fix in readme.txt!

 == Changelog ==

+= 0.8 =

+* Updated codemirror to release 3.02!
+* Some little change to readme.txt (removed faq and fixed other info).

 = 0.7 =